-Marshals will be scheduled Wednesday through Sunday.
-Wednesday will consist of a longer shift (approximately 8 hours), while all competition days (Thursday – Sunday) will consist of one shift approximately 6 hours.
+Gallery Management Volunteers will be scheduled Thusday through Sunday.
+All competition days (Thursday – Sunday) will consist of one shift approximately 6 hours.
 We request that you schedule at least one of your two Marshal shifts on Saturday or Sunday.

 The On-Site Shuttle committee will responsible for two primary services:

 - Operating shuttle services for patrons with physical limitations to and from the main “Special Needs” shuttle drop area

 Shuttle routes for On-Site shuttle drivers have been predetermined and it is mandatory for all volunteers to attend training.
 The shuttles will operate Monday through Sunday of tournament week with additional shuttle routes Wednesday through Friday while we are utilizing the Plantation Course.

 Committee Chairs: Rick Shelnutt, Clarence Parrott and Fleming Martin

 Volunteers assigned to the Player Transportation committee will have the opportunity to drive brand new cars courtesy of BMW!
 Responsibilities for this committee include: